Tips for Avoiding Pneumonia and Other Exacerbations When You Have COPD

 Having a chronic lung condition such as chronic obstructive pulmonary disease (COPD) can make you more susceptible to dangerous lung infections like pneumonia.
-However, according to the COPD Foundation, there are ways that you can avoid developing pneumonia and other exacerbations.
+However, according to the COPD Foundation, there are ways you can avoid developing pneumonia and other exacerbations.

 What is pneumonia?

 Pneumonia is an infection that can occur in one or both lungs.
 It can be caused by bacteria or viruses and in rare cases, certain fungi which are transferred by touch or by breathing droplets in the air.
 The organisms settle in the air sacs within the lungs and turn to fluid or pus as the immune system tries to rid the lungs of the infection.

 Pneumonia mainly affects young children, smokers, adults over the age of 65 and people with lung conditions such as COPD.
 Along with the flu, pneumonia is the eighth leading cause of death in the U.S.

 The infection can be caused by other illnesses such as flu, measles, pneumococcus, whooping cough and Haemophilus influenzae type b (Hib).

 Symptoms of pneumonia can often be mistaken for a COPD exacerbation, which makes it extremely important to contact your healthcare team if you experience any of the following symptoms:

 - Rapid breathing or shortness of breath more severe than usual

 - Change in color of mucus (usually green, yellow, tan or bloody)